opheliasin/opheliasin.github.io/project-pages/least-cost-path-project.md

 The areas covered in blue and purple each represent the area that is computed using viewshed analysis from the station near hollywood sign and the station near the merry-go-round respectively.

 [3D Visualization](/project-pages/least-cost-path-3D-visualization/index.html)

+## Results
+The Least Cost Path traverses areas with higher elevation while avoiding crossing too many roads and buildings.

+Travelers are able to view different parts of the LA area at the two stations with little overlap.